 I often ski with expert skiers and high speed runs on Cloudspin and Skyward tire me out.
 I can more easily keep up in the more technical terrain turn-by-turn skiing required the Slides.
 And I’ve noticed that skiers tend to savor their runs in the Slides, which also works to my advantage.

 I’ll never forget one of the best ski days of my life at Whiteface.
-I skied with Riverc0il and Highpeaksdrifter.
-We started the day lapping the Summit Chair so we could maximize our laps in the slides.
+Skiing with Riverc0il and Highpeaksdrifter, we started the day lapping the Summit Chair so we could maximize runs in the slides.
 By 11am when they opened, I was already pretty tired out.

 But getting in there, facing the challenge and the terrain — it energized me.
 The snow was perfect corn, and the skiing was sublime.
-I’m getting a chill right now just typing the words.
+I’m getting a chill right now, writing it.

-There is a tree skiing culture at Gore that is something special.
-It revolves around the “Men In Black” who have an interesting, symbiotic relationship with management.
-Those guys bust their butts to keep lines clean and skiable.
-We find them to be friendly, generous and patient.
-Popping out of Mineshaft, you know Chuck is going to be standing there, smiling that big grin, waiting for everyone, never in a rush.
+There is a tree skiing culture at Gore that is special.
+It originally revolved around the “Men In Black” who have an interesting, symbiotic relationship with management.
+Those guys busted their butts to keep lines clean and skiable.
+They were friendly, generous and patient.
+Popping out of Mineshaft, you know Chuck was going to be standing there, smiling that big grin, waiting for everyone, never in a rush.

 I love the liftline runs at Gore, in my opinion they are some of the best terrain on the map.
 Mike Pratt was a driving force behind getting all those liftlines open.
 And look at what Gore has done in a down economy; new terrain, more snowguns, more improvements every year.
 There is no question these moves are the result of the power of ORDA, but last year’s snowgun deal was Mike’s baby, and I give him a hell of a lot of credit for it.